Field Theories for Loop-Erased Random Walks: Abstract

 \section{Abstract}

 Self-avoiding walks (SAWs) and loop-erased random walks (LERWs) are two ensembles of random paths with numerous applications in mathematics, statistical physics and quantum field theory.
 While SAWs are described by the $n \to 0$ limit of $\phi^4$-theory with $O(n)$-symmetry, LERWs have no obvious field-theoretic description.
 We analyse two candidates for a field theory of LERWs, and discover a connection between the corresponding and a priori unrelated theories.
-The first such candidate is the $O(n)$ symmetric $\phi^4$ theory at $n=-2$ whose link to LERWs was known in two-dimensions due to conformal field theory.
-Here it is established via a perturbation expansion in the coupling constant in arbitrary dimension.
+The first such candidate is the $O(n)$-symmetric $\phi^4$ theory at $n=-2$ whose link to LERWs was known in two dimensions due to conformal field theory.
+Here it is established in arbitrary dimension via a perturbation expansion in the coupling constant.
 The second candidate is a field theory for charge-density waves pinned by quenched disorder, whose relation to LERWs had been conjectured earlier using analogies with Abelian sandpiles.
 We explicitly show that both theories yield identical results to 4-loop order and give both a perturbative and a non-perturbative proof of their equivalence.
-For the fractal dimension of LERWs in $d=3$ our theory gives at 5-loop order $z=1.624\pm 0.002$, in agreement with the estimate $z = 1.624 00 \pm 0.00005$ of numerical simulations.
+This allows us to compute the fractal dimension of LERWs to order $\epsilon^5$ where $\epsilon=4-d$.
+In particular, in $d=3$ our theory gives $z_{\rm LERW}(d=3)= 1.6243 \pm 0.001$, in excellent agreement with the estimate $z = 1.624 00 \pm 0.00005$ of numerical simulations.